dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 ## The people who will pleasantly engage with you clearly signal their intention to be pleasant.

 Sometimes I read a comment and I get a weird feeling, but then I convince myself, "They weren't *rude*.
-They are making a sincere comment, and people shouldn't have to humble themselves and stoke my fragile ego."
+They are making a sincere comment, and people shouldn't have to humble themselves and stroke my fragile ego."
 So I'll try to respond.

 As far as I can recall, this has never worked.
 Once after I wrote about the Monty Hall problem, someone curtly stated that I clearly didn't understand it because I didn't mention that Monty must choose a non-car door to open *randomly*.
 I thought about this and replied with an argument that if, say, Monty always chose the leftmost non-car door, everything was still fine.
 They responded that clearly I didn't even try to read their comment, I'm just like everyone else who doesn't get it, plus a lot of math that I found incoherent.
 I wondered---Am I stupid?
 Was I missing something?
 So I wrote 25 lines of Python code to simulate it and verified that this didn't change the probabilities at all.
 After I posted that code, my correspondent <strike>thanked me for the correction</strike> changed nothing, acknowledged nothing, and stopped responding.